propeldata/terraform-provider-propel/docs/resources/metric.md

 - `column` (String) The name of the column to filter on.
 - `operator` (String) The operation to perform when comparing the column and filter values.
 - `value` (String) The value to compare the column to.

+Optional:

+- `and` (String) Additional filters to AND with this one.
+AND takes precedence over OR.
+It is defined as a JSON string value.
+- `or` (String) Additional filters to OR with this one.
+AND takes precedence over OR.
+It is defined as a JSON string value.

 ## Import